Funbit/ets2-telemetry-server/Readme.md

 1. Download bundle by clicking **Download ZIP** button at the right side of this page.
 2. **Unpack downloaded ZIP** file *anywhere* you want.
 3. Run **server\Ets2Telemetry.exe**
-4. Click "**Install**" button to perform the installation (see below for details)
+4. Click "**Install**" button to perform the installation
 5. When installation finishes click "**OK**", select your network interface and click "**HTML5 App URL**" link to open your dashboard
 6. **Done** (now you may read *Usage* topic to understand how to use the server)

-IMPORTANT: If installer reports that it can't find your ETS2 game directory (when you don't use Steam for example) you must set it manually inside **server\Ets2Telemetry.exe.config** file (search for *Ets2GamePath* setting, the comments inside will guide you further).

-Android users should install the provided "Ets2 Dashboard" application.
+Android users may install the provided "Ets2 Dashboard" application.
 The APK file is located in **mobile/Android/Ets2Dashboard.apk**.
 Copy it to your device and install via Android's File Manager.
 The application will prevent your device from going into sleep mode and will remember server IP address which is very useful if you are going to use the app frequently.

 ***Security notes***: The installation must be done only once and requires Administrator privileges.
 If you mind what exactly server does to the system at this point here is the detailed information:

-1. Tries to find your ETS2 game directory and copy ets2-telemetry.dll plugin there (avoiding overwrites)
+1. Tries to find your ETS2 game directory and copy ets2-telemetry-server.dll plugin there (avoiding overwrites)
 2. Creates a new Firewall rule for 25555 port named "ETS2 TELEMETRY SERVER (PORT 25555)" opened only for local subnet (i.e. it won't be visible from Internet, so you are safe)
 3. Creates a new ACL rule for HTTP URL bound on 25555 port for OWIN's HttpListener ([more details](http://msdn.microsoft.com/en-us/library/ms733768%28v=vs.110%29.aspx))
 4. Creates a new file for storing application settings inside "\Users\USERNAME\AppData\Local\Ets2 Telemetry Server".

 The server also reports everything to the log file (Ets2Telemetry.log), so you may see the details there as well.

-Also, if you don't trust my compiled ets2-telemetry.dll you may compile it by yourself from [the official telemetry SDK](https://github.com/nlhans/ets2-sdk-plugin).
+Also, if you don't trust my compiled ets2-telemetry-server.dll you may compile it by yourself from [the official telemetry SDK](https://github.com/nlhans/ets2-sdk-plugin).

+### Skin Installation

+If you downloaded some third-party skin (which is folder, containing dashboard.html, css, js and image files, but **no EXE files**!) you may install it just by **copying to server/html/skins** directory.
+It should appear in the skin menu as soon as you refresh your browser.

 ### Upgrade